zero10/lookahead/README.md

 1. Set protocol to SSH, click next
 1. Check out the master branch and you're ready to go.
 1. If it doesn't build right away (returning a ton of errors), try `Project` -> `Clean`.

+Depending on how your Android SDK is set up, you may need to install additional SDK target versions in order to build the project.